How to Use Massage to Relieve Arm & Hand Pain

 When massaging the arms, start at the end of the shoulder blade and work your way down to the fingertips.

 There are two methods of massaging the arms: using short strokes to work down from the shoulder to the elbow, and then from the elbow to the wrist.
-Or use long strokes to massage from the shoulder to the wrist continuously.
+Or, using long strokes to massage from the shoulder to the wrist continuously.
 Try both and see which method works best for you.

 Massaging the back of the hand is not recommended.
-However, massaging the fingers toward the tips is allowable.
+However, massaging the inside palm of your hand and fingers toward the tips is allowable.

 What to use